 - Public Disclosure: how much information suppliers release to the public about chemicals in their products and their overall chemicals management practices.

-- Fills a critical missing gap in sustainability data: the CFP data will enable purchasers to evaluate companies on all their key sustainability metrics, including chemicals and health.
+- Fills a critical missing gap in sustainability data: the CFP data enables purchasers to evaluate companies on all their key sustainability metrics, including chemicals and health.

 - Empowers purchasers to request chemical footprint data from suppliers.